 Quilted Northern doesn't have the brand recognition and plethora of different styles/options that the bigger names offer.
 However, this flagship option they put out is among the best.
 You can't go wrong with the Quilted Northern.
 It might be more challenging to find, but when you do, it is a worthy contender to consider.

-Charmin Essentials is the company's least expensive product, but it still comes in at least a little more expensive per sheet, than bare-bones budget products.
-As we note over and over again, the absolute lowest price (even if corrected for price per sheet) does not define actual value.
+Charmin Essentials is the company's least expensive product, but it still comes in at least a little more expensive per sheet than bare-bones budget products.
+As we note repeatedly, the absolute lowest price (even if corrected for price per sheet) does not define actual value.
 In shopping for value, pay attention to both effectiveness and your usage patterns.
 If you need a value in toilet tissue, think about selecting the most effectiveness per dollar and adjust your usage/behavior accordingly.
-Essentially, use less of the good stuff per task, and you can save money by purchasing up the scale.
+Essentially, use less of the good stuff per task, and you can save money by purchasing up the cost and effectiveness scale.

-In assessing, both directly and indirectly, a huge spectrum of toilet tissue options, we found a pretty distinct consensus on what constitutes the minimum viable performance/comfort of a product.
+In assessing, both directly and indirectly, a vast spectrum of toilet tissue options, we found a pretty distinct consensus on what constitutes the minimum viable performance/comfort of a product.
 Even across significant demographic and socio-economic situations, users mainly agreed that the Amazon Solimo toilet paper offers the minimum in comfort and effectiveness.

-Only if you are seeking institutional value or purchasing for environmental sensitivity will you really wish to compromise further than the performance offered by this high scorer.
+Only if you are seeking institutional value or purchasing for maximum environmental sensitivity will you really wish to compromise further than the performance offered by this high scorer.
 Amazon's Solimo brand of household products does the job at a good price.
 The TP is right in line with their other products we have used; typical "store" brand performance but available online and shipped to your door.

-The Seventh Generation 2-Ply toilet paper is for those purchasing for septic health and/or with respect to environmental values.
+The Seventh Generation 2-Ply toilet paper is for those purchasing for septic health and/or with respect to heightened environmental values.
 It is among the most significantly recycled products in our test and is the 2-ply product that we'd recommend for older plumbing or septic systems.
 Many TP products have recycled content in them, but of those we tested, the Seventh Generation 2-ply is the most recycled.